 Whether you're still going into the office, are hot-desking and worried about sharing a keyboard or have been coughing all over the family laptop's keyboard at home, there's no denying that knowing how to clean a keyboard is a good life skill have at the moment.

-By now, we've all heard advice from the World Health Organisation (WHO) and the NHS about the importance of washing our hands regularly in order to protect against Coronavirus.
-But did you know that research suggests that the average desk is 4,000 times dirtier than a toilet seat, making it a breeding ground for all kinds of bacteria?
+Did you know that research suggests that the average desk is 4,000 times dirtier than a toilet seat, making it a breeding ground for all kinds of bacteria?
 So, if you're concerned about catching Coronavirus – or just want to limit the spread of all kinds of germs, giving your keyboard a good clean is a wise move – why not give the rest of your desk a go while you're at it?

 For more cleaning advice, head over to our hub.